 Specifically, the legislation states:

 Effective beginning with the 2010-2011 academic year, the Board of Governors of The University of North Carolina shall impose a fifty percent (50%) tuition surcharge on students who take more than 140 degree credit hours to complete a baccalaureate degree in a four-year program or more than one hundred ten percent (110%) of the credit hours necessary to complete a baccalaureate degree in any program officially designated by the Board of Governors as a five-year program.
 Courses and credit hours taken include those taken at that constituent institution or accepted for transfer.
-In calculating the number of degree credit hours taken:

-Included are courses that a student:
+Included are courses that a student

-2) Does not complete, unless the course was officially dropped by the student pursuant to the
+2) Does not complete, unless the course was officially dropped by the student pursuant to

 the academic policy of the appropriate constituent institution

-Excluded are credit hours earned through:
+Excluded are credit hours earned through